-We are all working and living in a way we didn’t think we would have to only a few months ago, and every individual is adjusting in different ways.
+We are all working and living in a way we didn’t think we would have to at the beginning of the year, and every individual is adjusting in different ways.
 It is OK to be anxious about the situation and how it will affect us in the long term.
 At TPP, we recruit into a sector that really cares, and we do too; it is very much rooted in our core principles, and we have created some top tips on supporting yourself through this time if you are feeling the pressures of work, isolation, loneliness or the unknown ahead of us.

 What is self-care in lockdown?

 Self-care can mean a number of things, from getting a routine in place: ‘get up, get dressed, get going’, taking time out for yourself: paint, dance, meditate, sing, watch TV, exercise, or doing things because you love them; a little escapism is great if you can find it.
 Taking regular breaks seems obvious, but vital - take time away from work areas if you can.
 Eat well, exercise and good sleep routines will go a long way to improving your self-care and something we can all make an active effort to do.

 If you have positive news share it, we all need the good vibes right now.
 We all know acts of kindness go a long way, do not beat yourself up if you have had a bad day, and be kind to those who might be having an off moment or day, we are all in this together.
 We might also be feeling a little out of sorts with our jobs and feeling pressure to do more than we normally would or take on projects that are out of our comfort zones.
 Try and embrace new challenges, but also know yourself and what your limits are, if it’s too much, take a step back and set realistic personal goals.